‘Just take me to jail, man’: Troopers seize over 562 grams worth of drugs during traffic stop

 POLK COUNTY, Fla.
-(WFLA) — A driver was arrested during a traffic stop for the possession of over 562 grams worth of drugs in his car Thursday, according to the Florida Highway Patrol.
+(WFLA) — A driver was arrested during a traffic stop after more than 562 grams worth of drugs was found in his car, according to the Florida Highway Patrol.

-When the FHP trooper pulled over 47-year-old Geoffrey Dale Coffman for driving 68 mph in a 60mph zone, the trooper was hit with a strong smell of marijuana.
+When 47-year-old Geoffrey Dale Coffman was pulled over Thursday for driving 68 mph in a 60mph zone, the FHP trooper was hit with a strong smell of marijuana.

-The trooper called for backup and they searched Coffman’s vehicle, who said he had marijuana in his car and a valid medical marijuana identification card.
+The trooper called for backup and they searched the vehicle.
+Coffman said he had marijuana in his car and a valid medical marijuana identification card.

-Troopers also discovered a black scale with leftover leafy green substance on it, multiple glass containers containing THC oils, multiple clear Zip Lock bags, and all of the drugs and paraphernalia.
+Troopers also found a black scale with leftover leafy green substance on it, multiple glass containers containing THC oils, multiple clear Zip Lock bags, and other drug paraphernalia.

 The substances came back positive for THC, amphetamine, dextroamphetamine, buprenorphine, hydrochloride, alprazolam, and psilocybin mushroom.